Published on

 Let's dive in!

-Key Takeaways
+Key Takeaways:

-• Google Search Console focuses specifically on Google organic search traffic, while Google Analytics delivers insights across channels;
+• Google Search Console focuses specifically on Google organic search traffic, while Google Analytics delivers insights across channels.

 • Search Console data comes directly from Google's index, whereas Analytics uses JavaScript tracking on web pages to collect user behaviour metrics.
-Google Analytics 4 will only track website visitors that consent to cookie tracking;

-• There is significant overlap in traffic data analysis, though Analytics provides more granular visitor details and conversion tracking for funnel-level metrics;
+• There is significant overlap in traffic data analysis, though Analytics provides more granular visitor details and conversion tracking for funnel-level metrics.

-• Integrating both tools creates a holistic picture of website performance to identify opportunities for driving organic growth.
-Using a tool like Akkio to make sense of your data at scale can help upscale your workflows with AI.
+• Using a tool like Akkio to make sense of your data at scale can help upscale your workflows with AI.

 The Verdict: GSC vs GA for Digital Marketing

 In isolation, neither Search Console or Analytics delivers a complete picture.
+Let's take a comprehensive look at both their use cases to determine which tool is ideal for which scenario.

 When to Use Google Search Console